WenshuaiJiangCorn/sl-experiment-wj/README.md

 The Mesoscope-VR system consists of multiple interdependent components.
 We are constantly making minor changes to the system to optimize its performance and facilitate novel experiments and projects carried out in the lab.
-Treat this section as a general system composition guide, but consult our publications over this section for instructions on building specific system implementations used to acquire the data featured in different publications.
+Treat this section as a general system composition guide, but consult lab publications over this section for instructions on building specific system implementations used to acquire the data featured in different publications.

 Physical assembly and mounting of ***all*** hardware components mentioned in the specific subsections below is discussed